All Episodes

 Sorry.

-And also I was in a shop one day with my daughter who got abused when she was younger, and one of them was standing so close behind her, she could feel her his man bits in her back.
+And one of them was standing so close behind her, she could feel his man bits in her back.

-At this protest here, the uh the lady that's interviewing uh this grandmother Michelle was there is the protest leader there, and so she decided to go round the crowd and just get the stories from women uh who had obviously been very, very affected by um all of the immigrants coming into their local communities,
+And so she decided to go round the crowd and just get the stories from women who had obviously been very, very affected by all of the immigrants coming into their local communities.

-So she has to go back to the home, you know, with potentially her her ex, her husband or boyfriend, whatever the situation is.
+So she has to go back to the home, you know, with potentially her ex, her husband, boyfriend, whatever the situation is.

-Um, because the situation that she's in takes lower priority than housing uh housing invaders into HMOs.
+Immediately because the situation that she's in takes lower priority than housing invaders into HMOs.

 Exactly.

-You know, um obviously that's specifically a council decision and the uh home office, you know, gives counters to house migrants, but it's still the the fact that the council will be putting the migrants in these places.
+You know, obviously that's specifically a council decision and the Home Office, you know, gifts councils to house migrants, but it's still the fact that the council will be putting the migrants in these places.

-Um so sorry, you know, native Britons who are escaping, you know, probably getting beaten up or stabbed or whatever, you know, horrible violence, you know, we don't have the money, the resources to help you because, you know, whoever has come over from Somalia, we've got to give them the free hotel, the iPhone, you know, all of the Gibbs possible.
+You know, we don't have the money, the resources to help you because, you know, whoever has come over from Somalia, we've got to give them the free hotel, the iPhone, you know, all of the gibbs possible.

 It shouldn't be taking this long.

-So we just walked her through how a lot of it worked.
+So he just walks her through how a lot of it worked.

-And uh when people finally start to have it impacting their own lives and in a very negative way as well, some people are beginning to pay attention who otherwise wouldn't have, because this is just a normal girl, typical left wing persuasion.
+And when people finally start to have it impacting their own lives and in a very negative way as well, some people are beginning to pay attention who otherwise wouldn't have.

 But when it really starts to affect them, some people start to notice.

-It's also worth adding that the people whose you know, children or grandchildren are affected by this, no amount of politicking will change their minds when it comes down to their child safety right.
+It's also worth adding that the people whose children or grandchildren are affected by this, no amount of politicking will change their minds when it comes down to their child's safety, right?

-And so I think that if there's an organic movement of people who are personally affected, is going to basically be immune to a lot of the political positioning and name calling that other movements might not be.
+And so I think that if there's an organic movement of people who are personally affected, it's going to basically be immune to a lot of the political positioning and name-calling that other movements might not be.

-Rightfully, so and and it really it it kind of wakes some people up a little bit to the just farce of democracy in this country.
+And it really, it kind of wakes some people up a little bit to the farce of democracy in this country.

-Because because that's when they get to the point where they're like, wait, wait, wait.
+Because that's when they get to the point where they're like, wait, wait, wait.

 I didn't ask for this.